Sujal2308/OOPs/src/README.txt

 - In simple words ,  when child class is not satisfied with the parent class method implementation and hence child class provides its own version (implementation)of same method defined in parent class
+- This concept is only valid for extended classes

 Note :
 - Static methods can't be overridden because if it is static then not